ln64-git/arc/readme.md

 ## What is Arc?

-**Arc** is a decentralized, versioned, cryptographically-verifiable **archive system** — designed to help people, communities, and institutions **preserve knowledge securely across devices**.
+**Arc** is a decentralized, versioned, cryptographically-verifiable **archive system** — designed to help people, communities, and institutions **preserve data securely across devices**.

 Arc offers: